sreemoyeemukherjee/Merkle-Hellman-Knapsack-Crypto-Project/README.md

 # Merkle-Hellman-Knapsack-Crypto-Project
-Implement key generation, encryption and decryption using the Merkle-Hellman Knapsack Cryptosystem.
+Implemented key generation, encryption and decryption using the Merkle-Hellman Knapsack Cryptosystem.